mortizm1988/PhD_accounting_governance/README.md

 # Course structure

-Chapter 1 starts by explaining accounting and disclosing choice and disclosure process costs.
+Chapter 1 starts by explaining formal and informal contracts, followed by accounting choice and disclosure process costs.

 ![alt text](img/diag_0.png)

-Then, from Chapter 2 to Chapter 6, we will review the literature on how financial accounting information influences the governance conflicts with several stakeholders.
+Then, from Chapter 2 to Chapter 6, we will review the literature on how financial accounting information influences governance conflicts with several stakeholders.

 ![alt text](img/diag_1.png)